igor-baiborodine/campsite-booking/README.md

 ```

 #### Basic Load Testing
-Basic load testing for retrieving vacant dates can performed with ApacheBench by executing the following command:
+Basic load testing for retrieving vacant dates can be performed with the ApacheBench by executing the following command:
 ```Bash
 $ ab -n 10000 -c 100 -k http://localhost:8090/campsite/api/bookings/vacant-dates
 ```